 - Surveying your most loyal customers to understand why they connect so well with your brand

 Choosing a goal, finding a target segment of your customers, and creating a survey to send them isn't a massive undertaking, and as Matt noted above, it's becoming more and more integral to your marketing efforts.
 The right surveys asking the right questions can save your company time, money, and resources by discovering insights that will direct your present and future efforts.
-For more information on building surveys, check out this blog post!

 Thanks to Matt Jones and Radius for his thoughts on how marketing benefits from research!
 Connect with him on Linkedin.